linode/docs/docs/guides/platform/marketplace/gitlab-marketplace-app/index.md

 ## Getting Started after Deployment

-### Access your GitLab Site
+### Access the GitLab Site

 Once your new Compute Instance has been fully deployed, follow the instructions below to access your new Gitlab app.

 1. **Find the Gitlab root password:** Before logging in to your Gitlab site, you need to obtain the Gitlab root password that was generated during provisioning.

-    1. Log in to your new Compute Instance through [Lish](/docs/guides/using-the-lish-console/) or [SSH](/docs/guides/connect-to-server-over-ssh/) using `root` user and the password you entered when creating the instance.
+    1. Log in to your new Compute Instance through [Lish](/docs/guides/using-the-lish-console/) or [SSH](/docs/guides/connect-to-server-over-ssh/) using either the `root` user or limited user and the associated password you entered when creating the instance.

     1. Enter the following command in the lish console or terminal session: